aws-samples/eks-workshop-v2/website/docs/autoscaling/workloads/cluster-proportional-autoscaler/install.md

 sidebar_position: 2
 ---

-We will be installing CPA using Kustomize manifests, the main part of which is the `Deployment` resource below:
+In this lab exercise, we'll be installing CPA using Kustomize manifests, the main part of which is the `Deployment` resource below:

 ```file
 autoscaling/workloads/cpa/deployment.yaml